gwangjin2/gwangcoin-core/doc/README.md

 Unpack the files into a directory and run:

-- bin/32/suwoncoin-qt (GUI, 32-bit)
+- bin/32/gwangcoin-qt (GUI, 32-bit)
-- bin/32/suwoncoind (headless, 32-bit)
+- bin/32/gwangcoind (headless, 32-bit)
-- bin/64/suwoncoin-qt (GUI, 64-bit)
+- bin/64/gwangcoin-qt (GUI, 64-bit)
-- bin/64/suwoncoind (headless, 64-bit)
+- bin/64/gwangcoind (headless, 64-bit)

-See the documentation at the [suwoncoin Wiki](http://suwoncoin.org) for help and more information.
+See the documentation at the [gwangcoin Wiki](http://gwangcoin.org) for help and more information.